HQarroum/thread-pool/README.md

 std::cout << "The insertion has " << (result ? "succeeded" : "failed") << std::endl;
 ```

 The `schedule_bulk` method returns a boolean value indicating whether the bulk insertion has been successful or not.
-For a complete sample of how to schedule callables in bulk into the thread-pool have a look at the [`bulk_insertion`](examples/bulk_insertion.cpp) example.
+For a complete sample of how to schedule callables in bulk into the thread-pool, have a look at the [`bulk_insertion`](examples/bulk_insertion.cpp) example.

 ## Functor-style schedules

-In addition to the `schedule` method, the thread-pool implementation provides a way to generate functors that can be called like a regular function, but which will instead schedule the execution of your callable on the thread-pool.
+In addition to the `schedule` method, this implementation provides a way to generate functors that can be called like a regular function, but which will instead schedule the execution of your callable on the thread-pool.
 The functor based syntax provides a more natural way to generate callables and to actually call them.

 ```c++
 // Binding a callable function with a thread-pool instance.